Stalin had a utopian streak.

 I’m not usually afraid of heights, but here my palms were sweating.

 Of course Flo was right: The rides on these ropeways, as unusual and unnerving as they seemed to me, are completely normal to the locals.
-We went on to other stations where families would ride the cars with their children, who wouldn't as much as blink an eye at the perilous drops.
+We went on to other stations where families would ride the cars with their children, who wouldn’t so much as blink an eye at the perilous drops.

 When the Soviet Union collapsed, the mining in and around Chiatura stopped shortly after.
 Today, the city’s decline is notable in every street, and from the tops of the mountains when you look at the crumbling factories that stands in the outskirts.